simplex-chat/simplex-chat/README.md

 We would love to have you join the development!
 You can help us with:

+- [share the color theme](./docs/THEMES.md) you use in Android app!
 - writing a tutorial or recipes about hosting servers, chat bot automations, etc.
 - contributing to SimpleX Chat knowledge-base.
 - developing features - please connect to us via chat so we can help you get started.